Mark's Longer First-Person Story

 In 2002 I founded L.A.
 Yoga Center with twenty-five teachers on staff, including Rod Stryker, Marla Apt, Chad Hamrin, and Hala Khouri, with Rodney Yee, Shiva Rea, Dona Holleman and others dropping in to give workshops.
 After selling L.A.
 Yoga Center to Yoga Works in 2004, I resettled in my native Santa Cruz to be closer to my family, dear friends, and the amazing central coast of California.
 In 2005 I also dove into yoga video work, producing six Shiva Rea videos with the amazingly talented producer/director James Wvinner.

 Reflecting on my experience with Yoga Inside, my background in education, and my experience as a yoga student and teacher, I felt inspired to write Teaching Yoga, which was published in 2010.
-As I very much enjoy the art of crafting sentences and attempting to clearly articulate ideas, I've felt drawn to further writing, penning articles and "For Teachers" columns for Yoga Journal and Yoga International, blogging, and writing more book on the art, science, and spirit of teaching yoga.
+As I very much enjoy the art of crafting sentences and attempting to clearly articulate ideas, I've felt drawn to do more writing, penning articles and "For Teachers" columns for Yoga Journal China, Yoga Jounral Deautschland, and Yoga International, blogging, and writing more books on the art, science, and spirit of teaching yoga: Yoga Sequencing, Yoga Adjustments, and Yoga Therapy.
+I'm presently completing a book on sleep and also preparing a book on the myths, mysteries, and pseudoscience in yoga, the healing arts, and the philosophies of consciousness.

 What's next?
 More breathing through my heart, especially in a world beset with problems, while always opening to greater clarity and joy.